Asymptotics as $s \to 0^+$ of the fractional perimeter on Riemannian manifolds: Proof of the main results

 \vsp Because of this intuitive reason, the limit in the definition of $\alpha(E)$ needs not to exist in general if $E$, for example, oscillates between two cones near infinity.
 See \cite[Example 2.8]{dpfv} for the construction of such an example.

-\vsp On a Riemannian manifold, a similar quantity is needed but, since no canonical origin (as in $\R^n$) is present, the singular kernel $1/|y|^{n+s}$ has to be replaced with $\mathcal{K}_s(y,p)$ and it has to be proved if and when the limit \eqref{gianluca} becomes independent of $p \in M$.
-On Riemannian manifolds, this property of the limit being independent of the base point $p$ turns out to be quite delicate, and we will see in the proof of Proposition \ref{kkk4} below that is implied by the $L^\infty-{\rm Liouville}$ property of Definition \ref{LinfLiouville}.
+\vsp On a Riemannian manifold, a similar quantity is needed but, since no canonical origin (as in $\R^n$) is present, the singular kernel $1/|y|^{n+s}$ has to be replaced with $\mathcal{K}_s(y,p)$ and it has to be proved if and when the limit \eqref{eq: theta limit def} becomes independent of $p \in M$.
+On Riemannian manifolds, this property of the limit being independent of the base point $p$ turns out to be quite delicate and, as a consequence of Theorem \ref{mainrandom0}, we will see that is implied by the $L^\infty-{\rm Liouville}$ property of Definition \ref{LinfLiouville}.